 If you are claiming certain benefits you could save up to £500 a year by claiming free school meals for your child.

-Children and young people whose parents receive the following support payments are entitled to receive free school meals in maintained schools in Wales:
+Children whose parents receive the following support payments are entitled to receive free school meals in maintained schools in Wales:

 - Income Support

 - Income Based Jobseekers Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999